krobelus/rate-experiments/thesis.md

 compared to the rest of a proof.
 The patches can be easily adapted to other `DRUPMiniSat`-based solvers.

-4. Complete and Efficient DRAT Proof-Checking
+4. Complete and Efficient DRAT Proof Checking
 ========================================

 We implement a checker to compare the costs of checking specified and